European shares edge down on 'fiscal cliff' concern

 The Fed announced a new round of monetary stimulus on Wednesday and indicated interest rates would remain near zero until unemployment falls to 6.5 percent.

-That was largely expected, and markets were more focused on whether legislators would miss a year-end deadline to avert the "fiscal cliff" of some $600 billion of tax hikes and spending cuts due to start in January.
+But a key issue continued to be worries over the U.S. budget impasse, and whether the United States would miss a year-end deadline to avert the "fiscal cliff" of some $600 billion of tax hikes and spending cuts due to start in January.

-Fed chairman Ben Bernanke warned on Wednesday that monetary policy would not be enough to offset damage if the budget talks failed.
+Fed chairman Ben Bernanke warned on Wednesday that monetary policy would not be enough to offset damage from the fiscal cliff.

 Feb 13 - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.